blacklocus/rds-echo/README.md

 ========
 A tool to simplify automated restore-from-snapshot operations in Amazon RDS.

-To get a snapshot into a usable state must happen in at least two distinct stages: the initial restore request, and instance modification once it is available.
+To get a snapshot into a usable state must happen in at least two distinct stages: the **initial restore request**, and **instance modification** once it is available.

 ### Why? ###